Liam Heath: 2013–2015

 During the 2013 international canoe sprint season Heath and Schofield won the K2 200m silver medals at the first two World Cup regattas in Szeged and Racice respectively but missed out on a medal when they came 4th at the European Championships in Montemor-o-Velho, Portugal.
 Two months later at the World Championships in Duisburg the pair came second behind the Russians Postrigay and Dyachenko and were part of the fourth placed GB men's 4 × 200 m team.

 At the British Canoe Union's National Canoe Sprint Championships in April 2014 Heath won the K1 200m and (with Jon Schofield) the K2 200m titles.
 As a result, Heath was selected to compete in the K1 200m for the first time in a senior international event at the ICF World Cup 2 in Racice in the Czech Republic, where he won the silver medal 0.033 seconds behind Mark de Jonge.
 20 minutes later Heath was back on the water with Schofield for the K2 200m final in which they came 4th 0.036 seconds behind the French boat.
 At World Cup 3 in Szeged Heath competed in the K2 200m only, winning silver with Schofield behind the new German pairing of Ronald Rauhe and Tom Liebscher.
-Heath and Schofield came 4th in both the European Championships (in Brandenburg) and World Championships (in Moscow) and won a bronze medal with Ed McKeever and Kristian Reeves in the Men's K1 4 × 200m relay in Moscow.
+Heath and Schofield came 4th in both the European Championships (in Brandenburg - see ‘Postscript’ below) and World Championships (in Moscow) and won a bronze medal with Ed McKeever and Kristian Reeves in the Men's K1 4 × 200m relay in Moscow.

 In April 2015 Heath won the K1 200m and (with Jon Schofield) the K2 200m selection races at the BCU Canoe Sprint Regatta at Holme Pierrepont, Nottingham.
 At World Cup 2, in Duisburg, Heath and Schofield won bronze in the K2 200m, and at World Cup 3, in Copenhagen, they won gold.
 At the inaugural European Games in Azerbaijan in June, as members of Team GB, they came joint 4th in the K2 200m final, 0.006 seconds off winning bronze.
 At the World Championship in Milan in August Heath and Schofield came 5th thereby qualifying Team GB to enter a boat in the Men's K2 200m event at the 2016 Olympics.